How An Employment Law Attorney Can Help

 - Employers may retaliate against employees who report situations, in spite of whistleblower laws.

-Each experienced employment attorney at Freking Myers & Reul, LLC in Dayton has extensive experience using dispute resolution methods such as arbitration and mediation to help workers resolve issues out of court whenever possible.
+Each experienced employment attorney at Freking Myers & Reul, LLC has extensive experience using dispute resolution methods such as arbitration and mediation to help workers resolve issues out of court whenever possible.
 However, our litigation experience in state and federal courts provides our clients with very effective representation when they need judicial intervention to resolve their issues.

 Support after employment